The Vascular Birthmarks Foundation

 Reset

-Ashley Mortensen, United States (US), New Jersey
+Ashley Mortensen, United States, New Jersey

 I was born with an AVM, which is an extremely debilitating and disfiguring malformation located in the left side of my face.
 I have been receiving treatments for this since I was 9 years old and have had 69 surgeries to date with more to come.
 Through this process I had become disfigured, swollen, and unable to move half of my face.
 I suffer from chronic bleeds that typically result in blood transfusions, passing out, and emergency surgeries.
 I was able to gain some of my confidence back through reconstructive surgery.
 But what really keeps me going is fashion.
 I started my own clothing brand called Wishlist by Ashley Marion, where I design, pattern, and sew everything.
 This has been my creative outlet the past few years.
 Together with VBF, we host annual Fashion Show Fundraisers and put the proceeds towards AVM research.

-Ashly Oria-Adams, United States (US), North Carolina
+Ashly Oria-Adams, United States, North Carolina

 Alyssa is a 14 years old from Concord, NC and is not your typical teen.
 She is a competitive hip hop dancer & middle school cheerleader.
 She entertains audiences with stand up comedy routines, and impressions of female comedians like Miranda Sings.
 She is a runway model and loves fashion shows.
 She has a PWS vascular birthmark on her left arm from fingertips to shoulder, and in several other places on her body.
 Not only has she been bullied at school because of her birthmarks, she’s been embarrassed by suggestive questions from adults and peers about what her birthmarks could be.
 To date, photographers have been the most accepting of Alyssa’s image.
 It’s rewarding when I read the social media messages from other girls her age who are inspired by her tenacity to pursue modeling and acting and the reposts from women who wish they had the courage to put themselves out there like Alyssa has.
 Alyssa brands herself as a Vascular Birthmark Ambassador, encouraging young girls who also have one to feel empowered to pursue their dreams and show off their birthmark.

-Aslan Juassov, Kazakhstan
+Aslan Juassov, Kazakhstan, None

 Hi!